cindybarreto/cindybarreto.github.io/README.md

 ![Image of Cindy Barreto](images/peld.jpg "Cindy and a Great Egret at Marinheiros Island, Lagoa dos Patos")

 The Lagoa dos Patos estuary (ELPA) and the adjacent marine coast are sites of importance for resident and migratory fauna, being an area of high biological productivity and ecological complexity.
 Industrial activities and urbanization may cause environmental harm, requiring historical series monitoring of factors that influence the hydrology and ecological dynamics of the ELPA.
-This project consists of long term monitoring of the biotic and abiotic factors that influence the ecological dynamics of the ELPA.
-The results are important for local communities, integrating their economical activities with conservation strategies, promoting environmental education, and citizen science.
+This project consists of long-term monitoring of the biotic and abiotic factors that influence the ecological dynamics of the ELPA.
+The results are important for local communities, integrating their economic activities with conservation strategies, and promoting environmental education, and citizen science.

 **Waterbirds in Rio Grande do Sul: distribution, ecology and conservation**